Hue-Jhan/Arduino-Taser-Timer/README.md

 # 💻 Code

 The codes i provided are different ways to activate the taser, once the countdown begins, it will be shown on the 4-digit display (u might wanna connect the pins with care or else the digit will be corrupted like in my case xd).
 Once the countdown reaches 0, a servo moves a battery which closes a circuit between itself and the Taser, activating it.
 You can replace the servo with a simple relay, or a very strong transistor.
-Be careful because as i've shown on my [spider bot](https://github.com/Hue-Jhan/Arduino-Spider-Bot) the transistor might blow up due to the high current/voltage passing through it, use a strong resistor!
 You can find the timer and display code in the `taser_timer.ino`.
+> [!CAUTION]
+> Be careful because as i've shown on my [spider bot](https://github.com/Hue-Jhan/Arduino-Spider-Bot) the transistor might blow up due to the high current/voltage passing through it, use a strong resistor!

 ### 1) Infrared Remote module

 Here i used a simple remote, u can change the button code to insert any specific button u like, u can get the button codes by simply serial printing the data once u push a button.
 You can find the code in `simple_remote.ino`, the range of the remote is less than 10 meters tho.

 https://github.com/user-attachments/assets/ee8edd16-097a-43c6-a164-cab68a828685

 ### 2) Rf 433Mhz radio Module  <img align="right" src="media/rf2.jpg" width="300" />